gounthar/termux-jenkins-automation/ansible/roles/jenkins-jcasc/README.md

 - The JCasC configuration is deployed to `~/.jenkins/jenkins.yaml`
 - Environment variable `CASC_JENKINS_CONFIG` must point to this file
 - Configuration is applied on Jenkins startup
-- To reload configuration without restart: `curl -X POST http://localhost:8080/reload`
+- To reload configuration without restart: `curl -u admin:<password> -X POST http://localhost:8080/reload`
 - **Plugin installation requires manual Jenkins restart on Termux** (no libc support for safe-restart)

 ## Troubleshooting